oneeve8/kobble-data/content/Githubsupport.md

 The free version of Kobble saves all data on your local device.

 With an in app purchase of GitHub support, all data is stored in your GitHub account.
-With your purchase of GitHub support, all data is stored in your GitHub account.
-Just tap the Home button and select the GitHub tab.
+If you enable GitHub support, all data is stored in your GitHub account.
+GitHub support will alJust tap the Home button and select the GitHub tab.